AMC Custom Audience For Sponsored Ads: The Ultimate Guide

 Apr 24, 2025

-Now, with custom audience capabilities, brands can use these insights to build hyper-specific segments based on real shopper journeys.
-It gives advertisers an upper hand in reaching the right people at the right time.
+Now, with custom audience features, brands can create hyper-specific audience segments based on actual shopper journeys.
+This development gives advertisers a distinct advantage, allowing them to reach the right customers at the right time.

 Now, by layering in ad-attributed data, advertisers gain full visibility into the customer journey: who saw which ad, where it was shown, and what ultimately drove the sale.
 It tracks the exact path from an ad impression to checkout.